nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 ### Scenario 2: Debugging Your Feature

-Let's say there's a bug in your new favorite rocks feature.
+There's a bug in your new favorite rocks feature.
 You want to place a breakpoint in the API code to see exactly what's happening.
 Here's your current process:

 1. Stop the API container: `docker stop api-container`
 2. Remove it: `docker rm api-container`